dmit1530-1212/oa02-in-class-build-2/README.md

 This is a mentored build, thus follow the instructor's instructions/questions during the class block.
 You **MUST** be present in class to get a grade for this assignment.
 Being in attendance does not gaurantee you a grade for this assignment.

 ## Instructions
 As this is a mentored build, you will be guided through the majority of the build.
 You will be prompted for suggestions, which may or may not work, and guided to a _correct_ solution for this build.
 You are also responsible for completing the build once your instructor has guided you to a point in the build where you can apply the concepts covered so far.
+This build may take more than 1 class to complete.

 This is to be a **responsive design**.